 Employees’ / workers’ rights suffer a substantial defeat today.
-Contact our Columbus Ohio FLSA Collective Action Attorney today!
+Contact our Columbus Ohio FLSA Collective Action Attorneys today!

 In an unfortunate ruling from SCOTUS, the Supreme Court enabled employers to get away with wage theft with little effect.
 The issue before the Court was whether employers could force employees to waive their rights to proceed as a collective or class when they were seeking relief under federal and state laws.

 The Fair Labor Standards Act (“FLSA”) provides the minimum requirements for compensating non-exempt employees under federal law.
 Under the FLSA, non-exempt employees are entitled to be paid at least minimum wage for all hours worked, as well as overtime for hours worked in excess of 40 per workweek.
 The FLSA provides a mechanism for employees to represent similarly situated employees who suffer from the same unlawful pay practice.
 Representative employees must meet their burden to show they are similarly situated to other employees and then they are generally permitted to contact the putative collective members through a Court-supervised process.
 The putative collective members are welcome to join the case and receive compensation for also not being paid the minimum wages or overtime required under the FLSA.